Chat with us, powered by LiveChat How to Develop a Music Identification App Like Shazam?

 3) Social Element

-Social element screams outstanding newsfeed.
-Users may now learn about the tastes of famous musicians in addition to seeing what their Facebook pals are listening to.
+Social element means having an outstanding newsfeed.
+Users may now learn about the tastes of famous musicians in addition to seeing what their Instagram followers are listening to.
 As a result, Shazam brings fans closer to their favourite singers.
-Furthermore, by broadcasting latest news and videos, the enhanced newsfeed allows viewers to keep up with the newest happenings in TV and music.
+Furthermore, by broadcasting the latest news and videos, the enhanced newsfeed allows viewers to keep up with the newest happenings in TV and music.

 Shazam’s socialising program includes a verified account.
 So, if your app has gotten so successful that it attracts well-known musicians to create accounts on it, you’ll need to submit them to the verification process.